-A publicly traded partnership that has effectively connected income must pay a withholding tax under section 1446 from distributions to a foreign partner and file Form 1042-S, unless an election is made to pay a withholding tax based on effectively connected taxable income allocable to foreign partners.
+A publicly traded partnership that has effectively connected income, gain, or loss must pay a withholding tax on distributions of that income made to its foreign partners and file Form 1042-S, unless an election is made to pay a withholding tax based on effectively connected taxable income allocable to its foreign partners.
 See Pub.
 515 for details.

-A nonpublicly traded partnership that has effectively connected gross income allocable to foreign partners must pay a withholding tax under section 1446.
+A publicly traded partnership that makes the election and other partnerships that have effectively connected gross income allocable to foreign partners must pay a withholding tax under section 1446.
 These amounts are reported on Form 8804, Annual Return for Partnership Withholding Tax (Section 1446), and Form 8805, Foreign Partner's Information Statement of Section 1446 Withholding Tax.